 - The Bet: A good one arises - Kenan bets Kel that he can't go an entire week without drinking orange soda, whoever wins, the loser has to sing the national anthem in Chris's store, while wearing a woman's nightie.
 Needless to say, Kel tries desperately not to drink a drop of orange soda, while Kenan (and even Roger) tries just as desperately to get Kel to give into temptation.

-- The B Grade: Parodied in the Future episode: Anything short of an A++ is failing.
+- The B Grade: Parodied in the episode "Futurama" (no relation to the adult cartoon): Anything short of an A++ is failing.
 Kenan laments of the loss of the times when A+s were good things...

 - Big "NO!"